tenkuu/decades/README.md

 - Create branch for **every** task you are working on.
 - One nice way to maintain branches in order is to create them under your name.
 An example branch name could be `john/improve_performance` where john would be like a "folder" signifying all branches of john.
 - **Never** commit straight to master.
 Always work on a branch first and then either merge the branch or go through the merge request where someone from the team reviews the code (probably applicable during polish phase)

+## Known issues

+- Still working on the automatic deployment.